 The graphic below details my current skincare routine.
 I have dry skin with some oiliness in the t-zone area.
 Because my skin is dry, I usually cleanse once at night and just splash with water in the morning.
-I use Caffeine Solution (The Ordinary, $6.70) under my eyes and Matrixyl peptide solution (The Ordinary, $11.50) all over as my morning actives.
+I use Caffeine Solution (Sephora, $6.70) under my eyes and Matrixyl peptide solution (Sephora, $11.50) all over as my morning actives.
 I use Curology at night only, because tretinoin breaks down in sunlight.
 To combat winter dryness, I have incorporated maracuja oil morning and night, I use hyaluronic acid sheet masks more frequently, and I carry Mario Badescu facial spray with me to spritz as soon as my skin starts to feel tight.

 You can use the template below to document your current routine and tweak it to perfection!
 The template assumes that eye makeup has been removed prior to cleansing, because 1) you should be removing your makeup daily; and 2) cleansers alone probably won’t be able to remove it all.